bids-standard/bids-specification/src/99-appendices/08-coordinate-systems.md

--   `ScanRAS`: The origin of the coordinate system is the center of the gradient coil for the corresponding T1w image of the subject, and the x-axis increases left to right, the y-axis increases posterior to to anterior and the z-axis increases inferior to superior.
+-   `ScanRAS`: The origin of the coordinate system is the center of the gradient coil for the corresponding T1w image of the subject, and the x-axis increases left to right, the y-axis increases posterior to anterior and the z-axis increases inferior to superior.
 For more information see the [Nipy Documentation](https://nipy.org/nibabel/coordinate_systems.html).
 It is strongly encouraged to align the subject's T1w to ACPC so that the `ACPC`